MirkoRossini/nyc-restaurant-inspection-results/README.md

 # docker-crow-svelte-hello-world
-An example project to deploy a Crow + Svelte application using Docker
+An example project to deploy a Crow + Svelte application using Docker Compose.

-WIP

-docker run --rm --name=svelte-docker -p 5000:80 svelte-docker cd svelte-app docker build . -t svelte-docker
+We define two Docker containers:

+  * A Svelte + nginx component
+  * A Crow application component

+The Svelte application is built using the static adapter.
+The generated files are then copied into a nginx container.

+The nginx container is also configured to proxy calls to /app to the Crow app (see svelte-app/nginx.conf).

+The crow-app container downloads a Crow release, unpacks it and installs it in an ubuntu container.
+Another container is used to run the application.

+simply call docker-compose up to run the setup.